top of page

 Three Point and Four Point Starts

-johnmakell
+• johnmakell

 Three-Point Start

-Athletes should be on the balls of the feet as seen in the video.
-As with all starts, the weight is centered more on the side of the front leg, especially when the athlete is in the "set" position.
-The joints should be properly loaded, with the athlete poised to react well and explode down the track with big enough movements.
-With the three-point start, in order to center the weight toward the front leg, the athlete will feel pressure over on the hand that is on the ground.
-More specifically, the hip/glute area of that front leg will likely be a focal point of where the weight is centered.
+For the three-point start athletes should be on the balls of the feet as seen in the video in the previous paragraph.
+As with all starts, the weight is centered more on the side of the front leg, especially when the athlete is in the "set" position, with the athlete poised to push-off and move into the start as has been described in previous blogs.
+With the three and four-point starts, again, the joints should be properly loaded, with the athlete poised to react well and explode up the track with big enough movements.
+With the three-point start, in order to center the weight toward the front leg, the athlete may feel the hand that is on the ground noticeably helping direct this positioning.

 Four Point Start Without Starting Blocks

 For the four-point start without blocks, I suggest having the front foot about 1 1/2 shoes from the line and then place the rear foot in place accordingly.
-A common mistake that I see when watching high schoolers, is that in the preliminaries of a sprint, they may not be allowed to use blocks, but when blocks are allowed in the finals they try to use the same spacing as when they didn't use blocks.
+A common mistake that I see when watching high schoolers, is that in the preliminaries of a sprint, they may not be allowed to use blocks, but when blocks are allowed in the finals, they try to use the same spacing as when they didn't use blocks.
 The result is a position that is too close to the line and cramped.

 "On Your Marks"